-Colorado River Wildlife Area
+Colorado River Nature Center and Wildlife Area

 Recreational Opportunities – Day Use Only

 Fishing: Open to all fishing as permitted under R12-4-207 and R12-4-301.

 Hunting: Closed to all hunting and discharging of firearms.

 Hiking: Various hiking trails exist on the Nature Center.
 Two main kiosk parking areas are located next to the main entrance road with over eight hiking trails to choose from.
 The parking lot has a paved educational trail that goes around the backwater ponds at the Nature Center.
 This paved trail has educational signs describing the local wildlife, sitting benches for casual strolls, and a covered picnic ramada with picnic tables for family outings.

 - Watch for venomous snakes along the trails; the area is well known for having diamondback rattlesnakes seeking shade under shrubs and in vegetation during the hot summer months.
 Keep dogs on a leash for their own protection.